Begin the Process

 - Surgeon: UnityPoint Clinic weight loss surgeons have extensive experience with critical care patients and are able to provide comprehensive and complete care for any medical and surgical needs.

-- Physician Assistant: Our physician assistant assists with all surgical cases and will help with your care while you are in the hospital.
+- Physician's Assistant: Our physician's assistant helps with all surgical cases and will help with your care while you are in the hospital.

-- Anesthesiologists: Iowa Methodist's board-certified anesthesiologists have extensive experience in the management of obese patients.
+- Anesthesiologists: Iowa Methodist's board-certified anesthesiologists have extensive experience in the management of obese and overweight patients.

-- Pulmonary specialists: Experts in sleep medicine (breathing disorders of morbidly obese patients), these board-certified specialists work in conjunction with the surgeon and hospital staff to ensure patients with underlying respiratory problems have the best chance at optimal recovery.
+- Pulmonary specialists: Experts in sleep medicine work in conjunction with the surgeon and hospital staff to ensure patients with underlying respiratory problems, such as breathing disorders found in morbidly obese patients, have the best chance at optimal recovery.

 - Cardiologists: Iowa Methodist's board-certified cardiologists are available for any cardiac difficulties.

-Follow-up is extremely important to every gastric bypass surgery patient.
+Follow-up is extremely important to every bariatric surgery patient.
 Although some of the tools for weight reduction will have been provided, learning to use these tools properly is not easy.
-Patients must make attitude and habit changes related to eating, stress coping and pleasure seeking in order to ensure that hunger is controlled and overeating or frequent snacking does not occur.
+Patients must make attitude and habit changes related to eating, coping with stress and pleasure seeking in order to ensure hunger is controlled and overeating or frequent snacking does not occur.

 Dietary and Psychiatric Counseling